zcubbs/mq-watch/README.md

 # MQ Watch

-`mq-watch` is a message watcher for MQTT brokers.
+`mq-watch` is a topic subscriber for MQTT brokers.

 ## Installation